pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 ### Isn't the vacancy rate inflated by ghost job postings?

 Vacancy data have recently been criticized for being polluted by ghost or fake vacancies.
 These vacancies do not actually represent an open position, and will not lead to a new hire.
 A [recent article](https://perma.cc/JUR9-W4AA) by CBS News explains that fake job listings are a growing problem in the labor market.
-[Employ America](https://perma.cc/XZ2B-LTNH) has gone one step further and argued that vacancy numbers are vacuous in general and should never used by policymakers.
+[Employ America](https://perma.cc/XZ2B-LTNH) has gone one step further and argued that vacancy numbers are vacuous in general and should never be used by policymakers.
 Let's go over the various criticisms raised by such pieces and address them.

 #### Aren't vacancies poorly measured?